linode/docs/docs/products/databases/managed-databases/guides/restore-backup/index.md

 description: ""
 ---

-Each Managed Database includes daily backups of your data, taken on a 24 hour cadance.
+Each Managed Database includes daily backups of your data, taken on a 24 hour cadence.
 Up to 7 backups are stored for each database cluster, which provides you with a restore point for each day in the last week.
 This guide walks you through viewing and restoring from these backups.

 {{<caution>}}
 Restoring from a backup erases all data stored within the database cluster and replaces it with the data from that backup.